Government Car Auctions Near Me - How to Find & Buy (2026)

 Government vehicles are sold through official auction platforms - not through penny-auction sites or "secret" databases.
 The major platforms:

-GovDeals — State and local governments use GovDeals to sell surplus vehicles.
-Police departments, school districts, city fleets, and county agencies list here.
-Buyer's premium varies (usually 7.5-12.5%).
+GovDeals - State and local governments use GovDeals to sell surplus vehicles.
+Police departments, school districts, city fleets, and county agencies list here, and it carries by far the most government vehicles of any single platform.
+Buyer's premium is 7.5-12.5%, tiered by seller and final price.

-Public Surplus — Similar to GovDeals, used by municipalities and counties.
-Smaller inventory but sometimes less competition.
+Public Surplus - Similar to GovDeals, used by municipalities and counties.
+Smaller inventory but sometimes less competition, and the premium is set per seller from 0% up to about 10%.

 GovAuctions aggregates listings from these platforms into one searchable feed, so you can search all government car auctions at once without checking each site separately.